-What is the LNG Canada Trades Training Fund?
+What is the LNG Canada Trades Training Fund (TTF)?

-This is a $1,500,000 Fund set up by LNG Canada as part of its Construction Workforce Program.
-The fund is held at the Construction Association of BC and administered through the BC Construction Association.
+Through the TTF, LNG Canada has already invested more than $1,750,000 to support apprenticeship training in BC as part of its Construction Workforce Program.
+The fund is administered through the BC Construction Association.
 It is designed to support Industry and Apprenticeship Training for the construction and related trades in BC.

 Why was this Fund Established?

-LNG Canada recognizes that if British Columbians are going to be ready to take part in the skilled trades opportunities opening up over the next decade as a result of the growing LNG industry, they need to start their training now.
-LNG Canada also recognizes that the employers who sponsor apprentices today will play a big role in training those skilled journeypersons that the LNG sector will need in the future.
-The Trades Training Fund has, therefore, been established to:
+LNG Canada recognized that if British Columbians were going to be ready to take part in the skilled trades opportunities opening up as a result of the growing LNG industry, they needed to start their training as soon as possible.
+LNG Canada also recognized that the employers who sponsor apprentices today will play a big role in training those skilled journeypersons that the LNG sector will need in the future.
+The Trades Training Fund was established to:

 - Support and increase BC apprenticeship training and completions.